 “This afternoon, I was notified by CPAC that they discovered a photo of myself and the patient who has tested positive for coronavirus.
 While I feel completely healthy and I am not experiencing any symptoms, I have decided to self-quarantine at my home for the remainder of the 14-day period out of an abundance of caution,” tweeted Collins on March 9.
 Collins was seen shaking Trump’s hand on March 6.

-The second Republican, Florida Representative Matt Gaetz, rode in the same official vehicle as the president and they then boarded together on March 9.
+The second Republican, Florida Representative Matt Gaetz, rode in the same official vehicle as the president and they then boarded Air Force One together on March 9.

 Gaetz had previously posted a photo of himself wearing a gas mask and jokingly referring to the coronavirus on Twitter on March 4, sparking outrage among social media users.
 “153 people in the USA have contracted the virus and 11 people have died and you think making fun of it is a good idea?
 Good Lord. #TrumpLiesAboutCoronavirus #MoronAVirus,” tweeted one netizen in response to Gaetz’s photo.